 Some children may require a higher level of support for a short period of time.
 The Occupational Therapist may asses a child in the sensory gym and then provide strategies and advice regarding how class based staff can support the child either in the sensory gym or in the classroom.

 Our Occupational Therapy Assistant, who has many years’ experience, supports in school half a day per week and supports staff to implement sensory strategies in class.

 We are currently in the process of trying to recruit an Occupational Therapist – please see the advert on our website/ Our School/ Vacancies.

 Work with additional Multi-Agency professionals

 The school works closely with numerous additional, external professionals to support the needs of individual pupils.
-These include Educational Psychologists, clinical psychologists and clinical psychiatrists from the Service for Children and Adolescents for Neuro-developmental disorders (SCAN), the Joint Service for Disabled Children, Children’s Social Care (based at Cheviots Children’s Centre for Disabled Children) and the Community Occupational Therapy Service.
+These include the School Nurse, Educational Psychologists, clinical psychologists and clinical psychiatrists from the Service for Children and Adolescents for Neuro-developmental disorders (SCAN), the Joint Service for Disabled Children, Children’s Social Care (based at Cheviots Children’s Centre for Disabled Children) and the Community Occupational Therapy Service.